All About Business Credit Cards and How to Apply for Them

 Who is eligible?

 It is a common misconception that you must have a huge business with an LLC and lots of expenses to be able to apply.
 My very first business credit card was for my Facebook Marketplace business where I had an annual income of about $500 per year!
-And I didn’t have and LLC or EIN.
+And I didn’t have an LLC or EIN.
+Most people who apply for business credit cards are applying as a Sole Proprietor with the SSN.

 Many small side hustles or businesses can qualify for a business credit card, like photography, nannying, freelance writing, eBay sales, baking cakes, etc.